 Here’s an interesting story brought to my attention courtesy of the Adventure Mountain blog.
-The site_which is run by longtime adventure sports journalists Stephen Nestler, says that on Sunday, India will hand out its annual National Sports Awards for 2020.
+The site_which is run by longtime adventure sports journalists Stephen Nestler_says that on Sunday, India will hand out its annual National Sports Awards for 2020.
 Among those being honored is a young man by the name of Narender Singh Yadav, who claims to have climbed Mt.
 Everest back in 2016 at the age of 21.
-That would make him the youngest Indian summiteer ever, granting him celebrity status and great opportunities I his home country.
+That would make him the youngest Indian national to ever summit, granting him celebrity status and great opportunities in his home country.

-Despite all of this evidence however, Singh Yadav is still set to receive his award from the Indian government.
-The irony of it is, that award is called the “Tenzing Norgay National Adventure Adventure Award,” obviously named after the Sherpa who was the first to climb Everest alongside Sir Edmund Hillary in 1953.
-As you can imagine, that hasn’t sat well with Nepali climbers.
-Whether or not that really matters remains to be seen.
+Despite all of the mountain evidence, however, Singh Yadav is still set to receive his award from the Indian government.
+The irony of it is that the award is called the “Tenzing Norgay National Adventure Award,” an obvious nod to the most famous Sherpa of them all.
+Norgay was with Sir Edmund Hillary in 1953 and reached the summit alongside the legendary New Zealander.